richard-scryber/scryber.core/docs/document_model.rst

 .. image:: images/documentcontrollerssimple.png

-For more information on controllers and the event model see :doc:`handling_events` and :doc:`document_lifecycle`
+For more information on controllers and the event model see :doc:`document_controllers` and :doc:`document_lifecycle`

 Which should I use?